top of page

 about.

-Daniel Banks has directed at such venues as National Theatre of Uganda; Belarussian National Drama Theatre; Market Theatre, South Africa; Playhouse Square, Cleveland; Bay Area Playwrights Festival; NYC and DC Hip Hop Theatre Festivals; Oval House and Teatro Technis (London); Bishop Arts Theatre Center (Dallas); and HERE Arts Center, Queens Theater in the Park, The Public Theater, and John Houseman Theatre (NYC).
+Daniel Banks is a director, deviser, dance dramaturg, and community organizer.
+Daniel has directed, led workshops, and/or instigated projects in 39 states and 23 countries at such venues as National Theatre of Uganda; Belarussian National Drama Theatre; Market Theatre, South Africa; Playhouse Square, Cleveland; Geva Theatre, Rochester, NY; City Theatre, Pittsburgh, PA; Bay Area Playwrights Festival; NYC and DC Hip Hop Theatre Festivals; Oval House and Teatro Technis (London); Bishop Arts Theatre Center (Dallas); and HERE Arts Center, Queens Theater in the Park, The Public Theater, and John Houseman Theatre (NYC).
 He worked as choreographer/movement director at Shakespeare in the Park/NY Shakespeare Festival, Theatre for a New Audience, Maurice Sendak’s The Night Kitchen, Singapore Rep, and La Monnaie (Brussels).

-Daniel is the co-director of DNAWORKS, an arts and service organization dedicated to dialogue and healing through the arts, engaging topics of representation, identity and heritage.
-Current projects: The Real James Bond…Was Dominican by/with Christopher Rivas (touring); Dreaming Emmett by Toni Morrison, a lost play about Emmett Till that has not been produced since 1986; and The Secret Sharer (recipient of the 2019 MAP Fund Award), an adaptation of Joseph Conrad’s novella, considered an early LGBTQ text, exploring fragility, tenderness, and intimacy in times of personal duress and societal discrimination.
+Daniel is the Co-Founder of DNAWORKS, an arts and service organization dedicated to dialogue and healing through the arts.
+DNAWORKS centers Global Majority and LGBTQQ2SPIAA+ voices and experiences to create more complex representations of identity, culture, class, and heritage through theatre, dance, film, writing, and art installation. engaging topics of representation, identity and heritage.
+Current projects: The Real James Bond…Was Dominican by/with Christopher Rivas (touring); The Secret Sharer (recipient of the 2019 MAP Fund Award), an adaptation of Joseph Conrad’s novella, considered an early LGBTQ text; and We The Messiah, a Hip Hop Remix of Handel’s Messiah, by and with Darian Dauchan and The PUBLIQuartet.

 bio.resumé